 Each school site in the District has an Asbestos Management Plan (AHERA Report) which identifies where asbestos containing building materials are located at the school and the conditions of those areas.
-Schools are required to notify staff, parents, and legal guardians prior to the start of asbestos abatement work.
+Schools are required to notify staff, parents and legal guardians prior to the start of asbestos abatement work.
 The AHERA report is updated every six months and is available for review upon request.
-For information on lead in drinking water, including sampling results, please visit https://achieve.lausd.net/Page/3450.